A software studio on a four-week clock

-Aesir ships working software for education organizations in four-week cycles.
+Aesir ships working software in four-week cycles.

 I. What we do